 - 40% of people abandon a website that takes more than 3 seconds to load.

-- A 1 second delay in page response can result in a 7% reduction in conversions.
+- A 1-second delay in page response can result in a 7% reduction in conversions.

-- If an e-commerce site is making $100,000 per day, a 1 second page delay could potentially cost you $2.5 million in lost sales every year
+- If an e-commerce site is making $100,000 per day, a 1-second page delay could potentially cost you $2.5 million in lost sales every year

-In case you are working on a WordPress site development it can be hard to get the desired speed site if you are unconscious about the factors that hamper your sites speed.
-Usually badly written plugins, huge size image and bloated themes are the cause.
+In case you are working on a WordPress Website development company, it can be hard to get the desired speed site if you are unconscious about the factors that hamper your site’s speed.
+Usually, badly written plugins, huge size images, and bloated themes are the cause.

-Let’s go through the aspects that affect your WordPress site’s speed –
+Let’s go through the aspects that affect your WordPress site’s speed